theSWITCH is the Student Ministry (Grades 7-12) of Fellowship Bible Church. We exist to help teens become lifelong disciples of Jesus.

 High School Ministry (HSM) is for grades 9-12.

-During the school year (September through May) MSM meets at the church on Sunday nights from 6:00pm – 7:15pm, HSM meets at the church on Wednesday nights from 7:00pm – 8:00pm, and both groups meet together at FBC on Sunday mornings at 9:30am.
+During the school year (September through May) MSM meets at the church on Sunday nights from 6:00pm – 7:00pm, HSM meets at the church on Wednesday nights from 7:00pm – 8:00pm, and both groups meet together at FBC on Sunday mornings for Bible Hour at 9:00am.
 Additionally, HSM meets in small groups on Sunday evenings.

 During the summer (June through August) both groups meet together at the church on Wednesday evenings from 7:00pm – 8:30pm, as well as Sunday mornings at 9:30am.

 Here is our mission broken down a little more: